 The Company has analyzed the tax positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
-The Company has determined that there is no tax liability resulting from unrecognized tax benefits related to uncertain income tax positions taken or expected to be taken on the tax return for the year ended March 31, 2024.
-Tax years subject to examination include 2020 forward for all tax returns.
+The Company has determined that there is no tax liability resulting from unrecognized tax benefits related to uncertain income tax positions taken or expected to be taken on the tax returns for the years ended March 31, 2025 or March 31, 2024.
+Tax years subject to examination include 2021 and forward for all tax returns.